thebruce87m/gstreamer-cheat-sheet/README.md

 ```

 ### Save stream to multiple file chunks, max size of each is 10 seconds

+Note:

+* May need `h264parse config-interval=-1` to inject decoding info into file to allow playback

 ```bash
 gst-launch-1.0 -e rtspsrc location=rtsp://username:password@192.168.0.110/ch0/stream0 \
 ! rtph264depay \